Octavia Hill Wisbech heritage walk, Peckover House, Cambridgeshire

 Continuing along the length of Alexandra Road, turn left at the junction on to South Brink.
 On the left at No. 8 you will find the birthplace of Octavia Hill.
 Look out for the blue plaque on the wall.

 Octavia's Birthplace House

 Octavia was born on December 3, 1838 to James and Caroline Hill - social reformers, on which Octavia's life-work was based.
 Perhaps her greatest achievements were being one of the three founder members of the National Trust, and in the field of housing reform (particularly in inner London areas).
 The house is Grade II listed, and part is now run as a museum by volunteers of the Octavia Hill Birthplace Museum Trust.
 It has many enhanced displays and facilities including a children's corner with fun activities in every room.

-After leaving the Birthplace House, turn left along South Brink, Cross Somer's Road until reaching Octavia's, an establishment selling pre-loved and reconditioned items with a cafe on first floor.
+After leaving the Birthplace House, turn left along South Brink and cross Somer's Road until reaching Octavia View; a charity named the Ferry Project, helping homeless people in the Fenland area.
+They sell pre-loved and reconditioned items, with Octavia's café on first floor.

 The Rococo ceiling in the café is magnificent and has to be seen.
 On the ground floor, the flooring is the same as in Peckover House.
 In those days the home-owners on opposite sides of the river tried to keep up with each other.
 In this instance, it was the Peckovers with whom they were competing.
 When leaving the building, turn right and go past Octavia Hill's Birthplace, turn left across Town Bridge towards Old Market and North Brink.

 Now turn right to the Old Market, stopping to look over the River Nene and visit the old quayside, where there is a small viewing area.